Practical guidebooks for the more adventurous traveller.

 The topography of the eastern section is less extreme, though the number of places with accommodation drops too, and for a couple of days you may find yourself walking 15 miles or more in order to reach a town or village on the trail that has somewhere to stay.

-Not pushing yourself too hard is important too (more on pp74-5), as this leads to fatigue with all its inherent dangers, not least poor decision making.
+Not pushing yourself too hard is important, too, as this leads to fatigue with all its inherent dangers, not least poor decision making.
 In case all this deters you from the walk bear in mind that in 2009 a 71-year-old finished the walk for the fifth time, and a 7-year-old girl once completed the walk with her father – and they all managed it in 13 days!
 At the same time young men with all the right kit and a previous crossing under their belt were finished after storming across to Shap in three days.

 Of course, if you’re fit there’s no reason why you can’t go a little faster if that’s what you want to do, though you’ll end up having a different sort of trek to most of the other people on the route.
 For where theirs is a fairly relaxing holiday, yours will be more of a sport as you try to reach the finishing line on schedule.
 There’s nothing wrong with this approach, though you obviously won’t see as much as those who take their time; chacun à son goût, as the French probably say.
 However, what you mustn’t do is try to push yourself beyond your body’s ability; such punishing challenges often end prematurely in exhaustion, injury or, at the absolute least, an unpleasant time.